chalmerlowe/intro_to_sprinting/class_materials/lesson_08_intro_to_the_project.md

 * Select an issue in the project tracker<br>
 OR
-* Identify something you would like to work on and add an issue to the github repo
+* Identify something you would like to work on and add an issue to the Github repo
 * Create a submission (addition, deletion, modification to the project)
 * Stage your submission
 * Commit your submission